DORA AND THE LOST CITY OF GOLD (2019)

 |"Time to shank that damn fox."|

 But a funny thing happened when we started watching the film itself.
 Though both classes were prepared to resume their cavalcade of crass comments, Dora and the Lost City of Gold kept beating them to the punch, poking fun at its own basic concept with unexpected self-awareness.
 The story itself has Dora (Isabela Moner), now 16 years old and sent to live with her aunt & uncle (and Diego, of course) while Mom and Dad search for Parapata, a mythic Incan city.
 She’s never been out of the jungle or around kids her own age, nor has she changed one whit since she was six.
-She’s basically a fist-out-of-water, to the amusement of her peers and Diego’s embarrassment.
+She’s basically a fish-out-of-water, to the amusement of her peers and Diego’s embarrassment.
 These scenes are genuinely funny without being cynical or mean-spirited.

 Of course, no Dora film is complete without an adventure.
 In this case, she, Diego (Jeff Wahlberg) and two school acquaintances are kidnapped by a trio of mercenaries who also seek Parapata and need Dora’s map.
 Much of it plays like a kid-friendly Indiana Jones adventure and, while not quite as fresh as the first act, is fun, surprising and frequently very amusing, with a lot of clever dialogue (some of which flew over the heads of my students).
 Moner is note-perfect as Dora (you haven’t lived until you’ve heard her sing the “Poop Song”), though the whole cast (especially Michael Pena & Eugenio Derbez) have their share of great moments.
 Ironically, only the infrequent - and terribly-animated - appearances of Boots and Swiper remind us of the film’s kiddie show origins.